Proposal for an experiment to verify Wigner's rotation at non-relativistic speeds with massive spin-$1/2$ particles: Experiment

-We see that a total spin rotation of about $1.1\degree$ will be observed for mean lifetimes when the guiding ring has radius $r = 2\,$mm.
-This is close to the precision of $1\degree$ achievable in a standard configuration \footnote{Better precision has been obtained in a particular experiment \cite{hasegawa_falsification_2012}.}.
-However, since the total rotation is proportional to the duration of experiment, the effect will be twice as large at about $2.2\degree$ for experiments that last twice as long, and even larger for longer times.
-Longer experiments need to take into account loss of signal due to loss of neutrons through beta decay and although this is a restriction it is not a critical issue.
+This shows different parameter regimes are possible.
+For instance, a total spin rotation of about $1.1$ deg can be observed when the duration of experiment is $8 \tau_n$ and the guiding ring radius is $2$~mm.
+This is close to the precision of $1$ deg achievable in a standard configuration.\footnote{Better precision has been obtained in an experiment in \cite{hasegawa_falsification_2012}.} Since the total rotation is proportional to the duration of the experiment, the effect will be twice as large at about $2.2$ deg for experiments that last twice as long, and even larger for longer times.
+Note that at $8 \tau_n$ the duration of the experiment exceeds neutron mean lifetime by eight times, which results in loss of signal.
+Although this is a restriction it is not a critical issue as long as the resulting signal can be detected.\footnote{Free neutron decay is described by $N(t) = N(0) e^{-t / \tau_{n}}$, where $N(0)$ is the initial number of neutrons.
+This means after time period $t = 2\tau_{n}$ about $13\%$ of the initial population remains, while only $0.03 \%$ is left after $8\tau_{n}$ has passed.
+Whether or not the final population of neutrons can be measured at the end of the experiment depends on the detector sensitivity and the initial size of the neutron population.}

-\emph{Conclusion.}--- We have discussed an experiment that allows to verify Wigner's rotation in the non-relativistic regime.
-The speeds involved are significantly lower than that of an electron in a hydrogen (like) atom which scales as $1/137\,c$.
-Another advantage lies in that the scheme provides a direct test by measuring spin rotation.
-This is in contrast to atomic spectroscopy, which is commonly regarded as a confirmation of Wigner's rotation in the quantum domain and where one observes an effect of Wigner's rotation---the spectrum which arises due to a contribution from the Wigner rotation.
-Although mean lifetime leads to a spin rotation of $1.1\degree$, the parameters determining the outcome are tunable and enable larger effects as well.
-An experiment that lasts about an hour yields a larger angle of $4.4\degree$.
-In the same vein, a ring with smaller radius gives more spin rotation since radius is inversely proportional to the total rotation $\omega_T$ in Eq.~(\ref{eq:totalRotation}).
+For an example of how the same total rotation angle of $1.1$~deg can be achieved in a different parameter regime, note that the total rotation angle $\alpha_T$ is proportional to speed $v$ and experiment time $t$, and inversely proportional to radius $r$ of the guide.
+Thus increasing speed to $2 \cdot 10^3$~$\mathrm{m s^{-1}}$ while reducing experiment time to $\tau_n$ also yields the result $1.1$~deg.
+Because now the experiment time is equal to the mean lifetime of neutrons the resulting signal would be significantly stronger.
+On the other hand, larger speed means creating suitable beam width and divergence is more challenging because the critical angle must be less than $0.1$~deg in this regime.

-\emph{Acknowledgments.}--- This work was financially supported by the Japan Society for the Promotion of Science (JSPS) Grant-in-Aid for JSPS Fellows No.~25-03757.
+In summary, we see that while in principle the parameters can be controlled, which allows for different regimes of implementation, the latter also pose different restrictions and challenges for realizing the experiment.